Easter Island: European contact

+In 1770, the Viceroy of Peru Manuel de Amat y Junyent organized an expedition in search of the so-called "Davis Land", entrusting Felipe González Ahedo with two vessels, the ship of the line San Lorenzo and the frigate Santa Rosalía, with 546 sailors.
+He reached the island on November 15 of the same year, taking possession of it in the name of the Spanish Crown and naming it Isla San Carlos, in honor of King Charles III.

 In 1776 the Chilean abbot Juan Ignacio Molina highlights the island for its "monumental statues" in the fifth chapter on "Chilean Islands" of his book "Natural and Civil History of the Kingdom of Chile", in which the San Félix and San Ambrosio Islands are also mentioned mentioned.
 These islands are considered part of the territory inherited by Chile under the principle of uti possidetis iuris.

-On April 10, 1786, French Admiral Jean-François de Galaup, comte de Lapérouse anchored at Hanga Roa at the start of a circumnavigation of the Pacific.
+On April 10, 1786, French admiral Jean-François de Galaup, comte de Lapérouse anchored at Hanga Roa at the start of a circumnavigation of the Pacific.
 He made a detailed map of the bay, including his anchorage points, as well as a more generalised map of the island, plus some illustrations.